Tony Awards laud android rom-com 'Maybe Happy Ending' and history-making 'Purpose'

+NEW YORK (AP) — "Maybe Happy Ending," a rom-com about androids that crackles with humanity, had a definite happy ending at Sunday's Tony Awards.
+It won best new musical on a night when Kara Young made history as the first Black person to win two Tonys consecutively for "Purpose," which also won best new play.

+Starring Darren Criss and Helen J. Shen, "Maybe Happy Ending" charts the relationship between two decommissioned robots, becoming a commentary on human themes and the passage of time.
+It won a leading six Tonys.
-NEW YORK (AP) — The best new play trophy at Sunday's Tony Awards went to "Purpose," Branden Jacobs-Jenkins' drawing-room drama about an accomplished Black family exposing hypocrisy and pressures during a snowed-in gathering.

-It caps a remarkable year for Jacobs-Jenkins, who in addition to winning back-to-back Tonys — his "Appropriate" won best play revival in 2024 — earned the Pulitzer Prize for "Purpose."
+With "Purpose," a drawing-room drama about an accomplished Black family exposing hypocrisy and pressures during a snowed-in gathering, playwright Branden Jacobs-Jenkins caps a remarkable year: In addition to winning back-to-back Tonys — his "Appropriate" won best play revival last year — he earned the Pulitzer Prize for "Purpose."
 (That win came the day of the Met Gala, where he served on the host committee.)

-Jacobs-Jenkins becomes the first Black playwright to win for best new play since August Wilson took home the trophy in 1987 for “Fences.”
-He urged Tony viewers to support regional theaters; “Purpose” was nurtured in Chicago.
+Jacobs-Jenkins is the first Black playwright to win the category since August Wilson for “Fences” in 1987.
+He urged viewers to support regional theaters; “Purpose” was nurtured in Chicago.

-Kara Young — the first Black female actor to be nominated for a Tony Award in four consecutive years — became the first Black person to win two Tonys consecutively with the featured actress in a play trophy for her work in "Purpose."
-Young thanked her parents, Jacobs-Jenkins, her cast and director Phylicia Rashad.

-“Theater is a sacred space that we have to honor and treasure, and it makes us united,” she said.
+“Theater is a sacred space that we have to honor and treasure, and it makes us united,” Young said in her own acceptance speech.

-"Sunset Blvd.," with Nicole Scherzinger starring as a fallen screen idol desperate to reclaim her fame, won best musical revival, handing composer Andrew Lloyd Webber his first competitive Tony since 1995 — when the original show won.
-The current version is a stripped-down, minimalist production.

 Notable Tony moments

+“Growing up, I always felt like I didn't belong, but you all have made me feel like I belong and I have come home at last,” she said.
+“So if there's anyone out there who feels like they don't belong, or your time hasn't come, don't give up.
+Just keep on giving and giving because the world needs your love and your light now more than ever.”

+Criss, who has starred in everything from "Glee" to "The Assassination of Gianni Versace: American Crime Story," won his first Tony for "Maybe Happy Ending," which he also co-produced.
+He said he shared it with Shen, who was not nominated.

-Sarah Snook took home the trophy for leading actress in a play for her tireless work in "The Picture of Dorian Gray," where she plays all 26 roles.
+Sarah Snook won leading actress in a play for her tireless work in "The Picture of Dorian Gray," where she plays all 26 roles.

-“I don’t feel alone any night that I do this show,” Snook said, dismissing the idea of her play as a one-woman show.
+“I don’t feel alone any night that I do this show,” Snook said, dismissing the idea of it as a one-woman show.
 “There are so many people onstage making it work and behind the stage making it work.”

-Sam Pinkleton won best director for “Oh, Mary!” and thanked Escola, saying they taught him, “Do what you love, not what you think people want to see.”

-Francis Jue won best actor in a featured role in a play for his work in a revival of “Yellow Face.”
+Francis Jue won best featured actor in a play for the revival of “Yellow Face.”
 He said he was gifted his tuxedo from another Asian actor who wanted him to wear it to the Tonys.

 The host with the most

-First-time host Cynthia Erivo kicked off the show from her dressing room in Radio City Music Hall, unsure of her opening number as the stage manager urged her to get to the stage.
+First-time host Cynthia Erivo kicked off the show from her Radio City Music Hall dressing room, unsure of her opening number.
 As she made her way through the backstage warren, she ran into various people offering advice until she reached Oprah Winfrey, who advised, "The only thing you need to do is just be yourself."

 In her opening comments, she singled out first-time nominees Escola, Louis McCartney, Sadie Sink, and "an up-and-comer that I think you're going to really be hearing quite a bit about — George Clooney."

-She noted that the 2024-2025 season took in $1.9 billion, making it the highest-grossing season ever and signaling that Broadway has finally emerged from the COVID-19 blues.
+She noted that the 2024-2025 season took in $1.9 billion, making it the highest-grossing ever and signaling Broadway has finally emerged from the COVID-19 blues.

 "Broadway is officially back," Erivo said.
 "Provided we don't run out of cast members from 'Succession,'" a nod to appearances this season by former co-stars Snook and Kieran Culkin and last season by Jeremy Strong.

-She and Sara Bareilles dueted for a moving in memoriam section, singing "The Sun Will Come Out" from "Annie," and honoring its composer Charles Strouse as well as George Wendt, Richard Chamberlain, Athol Fugard,Joan Plowright, Quincy Jones, Linda Lavin, James Earl Jones and Gavin Creel.
+She and Sara Bareilles dueted for a moving in memoriam, singing "The Sun Will Come Out" from "Annie," and honoring its composer Charles Strouse as well as George Wendt, Richard Chamberlain, Athol Fugard,Joan Plowright, Quincy Jones, Linda Lavin, James Earl Jones and Gavin Creel.

 Erivo was an amiable host, at one point appearing in the second mezzanine to comment that everyone likes the view from theater balconies — except perhaps Abraham Lincoln.
 She had fun with Winfrey later on, telling her to check under her chair, where she found a gift bag with a toy automobile.
 “You get a car!”
 Erivo cracked.